bsc-quantic/Tenet.jl/docs/src/manual/tensor-network.md

 using NetworkLayout
 ```

-Tensor Networks (TN) are a graphical notation for representing complex multi-linear functions.
+When the number of tensors in some einsum expression starts to grow, the traditional written mathematical notation starts being inadecuate and it's prone to errors.
+Physicists noticed about this and developed[^1] a graphical notation called _Tensor Networks_, in which tensors of a einsum are represented by the vertices of a graph and the edges are the tensor indices connecting tensors.

+[^1]: This manual is no place for history but first developments trace back to Penrose.

 For example, the following equation

 ```math
 \sum_{ijklmnop} A_{im} B_{ijp} C_{njk} D_{pkl} E_{mno} F_{ol}